 How can we change this?

 We are working to change the conversation by providing free Fertility Awareness Checkup testing for appointments, education opportunities, and infertility information during NIAW.
-FCI also works with a large network of Ob/Gyn physicians to share the latest fertility information to help patients.
+Fertility Centers of Illinois also works with a large network of Ob/Gyn physicians to share the latest fertility information to help patients.

 But we need everyone to start the conversation in order to drive the change we need.

 ● Talk to your doctor about reproductive health

 ● Ask for a second opinion when you suspect a misdiagnosis

 ● Find the support you need on your journey

 ● Push for infertility education to be provided to women

-● Gain understanding of those experiencing the disease of infertility
+● Gain an understanding of those experiencing the disease of infertility

 ● Discuss insurance coverage and employer responsibility

 ● Write your lawmakers and legislators to support issues in the infertility community

 Together, we can change the national conversation around infertility.
 Thank you for your support on this issue.